 From April 2015 – September 2017, I was the inaugural ESB Research Fellow, at the ESB Centre for the Study of Irish Art at the National Gallery of Ireland.
-In this position, I contributed to exhibition projects including Sarah Pierce, ‘Pathos of Distance’, and ‘Creating History: Stories of Ireland in Art’.
+In this position, I contributed to exhibition projects including Sarah Pierce, ‘Pathos of Distance’, ‘Creating History: Stories of Ireland in Art’, and ‘Margaret Clarke: An Independent Spirit’.
+As the ESB Fellow, I assisted researchers accessing the Centre’s library and archive collections, and facilitated information sessions and workshops for visitors from universities and community groups.

 I have been a guest lecturer at galleries around Ireland, including the National Gallery of Ireland, Limerick City Art Gallery and the Crawford Art Gallery, Cork.
 I am on the guide panel of the National Gallery of Ireland, working with schools (primary and secondary), third level, corporate, and other visiting groups.